-Growing up as a part of Generation Z is quite a bit different than how our parents grew up.
-While many things are the same, there are new challenges that come with growing up in an age of technology and social media.
+Growing up as a part of Generation Z differs from how our parents grew up.
+While many things are the same, new challenges come with growing up in an age of technology and social media.
 Here are some things that my friends and I have discussed that we wish our parents knew:

 Parents, your teens wish you knew this…

 - Don’t compare our challenges to your challenges as a teen